Industrial Producer’s RFP Confirms Aldridge is Best Choice for IT Outsourcing

 A Due Diligence Self Evaluation and Request for Proposal

 In 2012, nearly six years into her relationship with Aldridge, Raedisch felt it was time for Rain CII to evaluate its IT successes.
-She issued a RFP to the IT outsourcing market to ensure the company was doing everything it could to achieve its business objectives.
+She issued an RFP to the IT outsourcing market to ensure the company was doing everything it could to achieve its business objectives.

-Raedisch wanted to make sure Rain CII was operating as cost effectively as possible, ensure the continued improvement and performance of IT services, and maximize the company’s focus on its core business while accelerating its growth by fully supporting core business information needs.
+Raedisch wanted to make sure Rain CII was operating as cost-effectively as possible, ensure the continued improvement and performance of IT services, and maximize the company’s focus on its core business while accelerating its growth by fully supporting core business information needs.

 “We had been pleased with Aldridge for years.
 The RFP was not about trying to replace them as our IT outsourcing partner,” Raedisch said.
-“It was designed to ensure that we had exactly what we needed to help us achieve our long term goals.”
+“It was designed to ensure that we had exactly what we needed to help us achieve our long-term goals.”

 As part of the RFP, Rain CII developed a scorecard to evaluate all vendors.
 The scorecard rated each component by weighted percentages based on what mattered most to the company.

 Nine IT service providers, including Aldridge, were evaluated on 65 separate criteria.
 The criteria were rated on a three-point scale, from “nice to have” to “desirable” to “essential.”
-The 65 criteria were organized into four categories, including facility capabilities, technology and managed services, operations, and engagement methodology.
-Each vendor was then scored on four-point scale, from “does not meet at all” to “exceeds requirements.”
+The 65 criteria were organized into four categories, including facility capabilities, technology, and managed services, operations, and engagement methodology.
+Each vendor was then scored on a four-point scale, from “does not meet at all” to “exceeds requirements.”